JeffreyBenjaminBrown/vivid/mtv-lang/README.md

 ## Known problems

-### Each sample needs to play in a separate voice, I think

-My experiments suggest it's true, and the code is written as if it's true, but I don't remember why it would be.

-For instance, if a beat sends events to the `Sampler SampleKr` synth and to the `Sampler SampleSm_m` synth, the events sending to the first should have an `_evLabel` field different from the events sending to the other.

 ### When a loop starts, often it plays a bunch of simultaneous notes it shouldn't

 It's as if they were meant to play earlier, but were somehow blocked.